clund12/MDPH612-project/README.md

 - Initial Archimedes screw plans

 ### To be solved:
 -There is no position feedback possible with the stepper motor.
 How to zero the phantom position at every start-up?
+Idea: Manually spin the screw so that the washer/phantom is at the edge (motor side).